nicfoo/demo-repo/README.md

 ## Local Deveoplopment

 1. Open index.html in your browser

+hello there